 The NSW Central Coast is now a certified Australian ECO Destination

-Inspired by World Environment Day 2022, the Central Coast is proud to announce we're now a certified Australian ECO Destination!
+Since World Environment Day 2022, the Central Coast is proudly a certified Australian ECO Destination!

 Our beautiful NSW Central Coast is one of the first ECO Destinations certified by Ecotourism Australia, fulfilling global green standards and committing to grow sustainable tourism.

-In respect of the biggest international day for the planet's health - celebrating the 50th anniversary of World Environment Day - the Central Coast is now officially one of Australia's certified ECO Destinations.
+In 2022, on the biggest international day for the planet's health - World Environment Day - the Central Coast announced it's officially one of Australia's first certified ECO Destinations.
 We have #OnlyOneEarth and just one NSW Central Coast, so this is an incredibly exciting step to preserve its beauty for future generations.

-Certifying the Central Coast as only the second ECO Destination in New South Wales firmly pins our slice of paradise on the east coast of Australia, highlighting the amazing eco experiences on offer just one hour north of Sydney and south of Newcastle.
+Certifying the Central Coast as one of just three incredible ECO Destinations in New South Wales firmly pins our slice of paradise on the east coast of Australia, highlighting the amazing nature experiences on offer just one hour north of Sydney and south of Newcastle.

 ECO Destinations don't look different to any other regional location, but they certainly feel different.
 They act different behind the scenes too.
 From the local cafe's commitment to using recyclable coffee cups, to rewilding farmland as a home for native species, to record-breaking breeding seasons for the endangered Little Tern, to the accessible beach matting rolled out by Surf Life Saving Clubs in summer - it's the small gestures that make up one big movement toward sustainability on the Central Coast, New South Wales' newest ECO Destination.